How to Choose the Right Bike

 What Type of Bike Should You Get?
 A Practical Guide

-Bike selection has gotten complicated with all the categories and marketing terms flying around.
-As someone who fields this question constantly in cycling forums, I learned everything there is to know about matching bike to rider.
+Bike selection has changed quite a bit thanks to the categories and marketing terms flying around.
+As someone who fields this question constantly in cycling forums, I worked through the fundamentals of matching bike to rider.
 Today, I’ll simplify it.

 Start With How You’ll Actually Ride

-Probably should have led with this section, honestly.
+Probably should have led about this area, honestly.
 Be honest.
 Not how you imagine riding in best-case scenario, but what you’ll actually do most of the time.
 The bike matching your real riding is the right bike.

 The Main Categories